by Melissa Troutman, Executive Director, Public Herald

 On September 27th JKLM released the following press release:

 “As of September 26, 2015, JKLM Energy, LLC has received a total of 24 lab results from water sources near the Reese Hollow 118 wellpad…Isopropanol, the chemical of principal concern in regard to the release from the drill site, has been detected in only one water well, with a total of five wells confirmed with levels of methylene blue activated substances (MBAS), which are used to test for the presence of surfactants.”

 Residents who spoke with Public Herald say they are still using their water to bathe, shower and cook despite potential toxic health effects of isopropanol — which include skin and respiratory irritation, gastrointestinal upset, and neurological symptoms such as dizziness.
 Residents also reported JKLM has not suggested they stop using their water for washing and cooking, even though some families have young children and isopropanol can be absorbed through the skin.
-JKLM has, in contrast attempted to downplay concerns about the chemical pointing to dilution.
-The companyhas evacuated some residents to a hotel and offered rooms for others.
+JKLM has downplayed concerns about the chemical by pointing to dilution.
+However, the company has evacuated some residents to a hotel and offered rooms for others.

 Public Herald was onsite, and can confirm that water in two ponds 2.8 miles down the valley from the Reese Hollow well had a white tint and haze.
 The local residents said they noticed the ponds turned white on September 22nd (Tuesday), and vegetation in the pond hasn’t died, but lost surface tension, and in some places has slipped underwater.
 The water in the ponds is characteristic to drinking water complaints called into JKLM.